 However, at the last minute, state Governor, Andrew Cuomo, vetoed the bill, stating that there was still a lack of regulation surrounding mandatory e-scooter helmet requirements and other safety-related concerns.

-But at the same time, the veto meant that, although pedal-assisted e-bikes and scooters were completed legal to use on streets and bike paths throughout the state, throttle-driven e-bikes were banned, with riders facing up to a $500 fine, as well as having their e-bike or scooter confiscated by the NYPD.
+But at the same time, the veto meant that, although pedal-assisted e-bikes and scooters were completely legal to use on streets and bike paths throughout the state, throttle-driven e-bikes were banned, with riders facing up to a $500 fine, as well as having their e-bike or scooter confiscated by the NYPD.

-The new budget agreement, stricken up on April 1st, 2020, changed state laws so that e-bike and scooters would now be legal statewide.
+The new budget agreement, stricken up on April 1st, 2020, changed state laws so that e-bikes and scooters would now be legal statewide.
 However, local municipalities will still have the power to decide how to regulate the vehicles within their jurisdictions.

 So, for example, it will be completely legal for citizens to ride e-bikes around the city.
-However, localities will need to allow permission for dockless scooters services, such as Lime and Bird, to operate.
+However, localities will need to allow permission for dockless scooter services, such as Lime and Bird, to operate.

 According to other provisions in the agreement, electric scooters will be capped at a max speed of 15mph, and riders 18 years of age or younger will be required to wear a helmet.
 Lastly, riders of class-3 e-bikes will also be required to wear a helmet at all times.

 Elsewhere, throttle-assisted electric bikes and scooters will still be illegal in Manhattan, but the city will eventually be able to overrule that provision if necessary.